What is the dispute all about?

 The EU retaliated with a counter case, alleging that Boeing had received $23 billion in "trade-distorting" subsidies in the US mainly for its research and development projects.

 Over the years, the WTO has ruled that both sides unfairly subsidized their aircraft makers.

-Earlier this year, the WTO handed the EU a victory in its counter case, saying America's favorable contract terms and tax breaks to Boeing had hurt Airbus sales.
+Last year, the WTO handed the EU a victory in its counter case, saying America's favorable contract terms and tax breaks to Boeing had hurt Airbus sales.
 Interestingly, both the US and the EU claimed victory on hearing the decisions.

-How do EU and US plan to respond?
+How have EU and US responded?

 The EU has prepared its own list of US products worth $20 billion for countermeasures.
 The list covers a range of items, from aircraft to chemicals and citrus fruit to ketchup.
-The EU estimates damages caused to Airbus by US support of Boeing at $12 billion.

 Can a truce be reached?